openvinotoolkit/anomalib/CONTRIBUTING.md

 #### 2. Set Up Your Development Environment

 Set up your development environment to start contributing.
 This involves installing the required dependencies and setting up pre-commit hooks for code quality checks.
+Note that this guide assumes you are using [Conda](https://docs.conda.io/en/latest/) for package management.
+However, the steps are similar for other package managers.

 <details>
 <summary>Development Environment Setup Instructions</summary>